TAG: Task-based Accumulated Gradients for Lifelong learning: Experiments

-The performance of \textit{TAG-RMSProp} and \textit{Naive RMSProp} in terms of accuracies appear to correlate for most of the stream.
+The accuracies of \textit{TAG-RMSProp} and \textit{Naive RMSProp} appear to correlate for most of the stream.
 We mark the regions (black dashed ellipse) of subtle improvements in the accuracy by \textit{TAG-RMSProp} that is later maintained throughout the stream.
-While observing $\alpha(t,\tau)$ in those regions particularly, we note that the rank of $\alpha(t,\tau)$ affects the accuracy in \textit{TAG-RMSProp} as following: \begin{itemize} \item Lower (or decrease in) rank of $\alpha(t,\tau)$ means that the there exists some correlation between the tasks $t$ and $\tau$.
-So, the model should take advantage of the current task updates and seek (or even amplify) positive backward transfer.
+While observing $\alpha(t,\tau)$ in those regions particularly, we note that the rank of $\alpha(t,\tau)$ affects the accuracy in \textit{TAG-RMSProp} as following: \textbf{(i)} Lower (or decrease in) rank of $\alpha(t,\tau)$ means that there exists some correlation between the tasks $t$ and $\tau$.
+So, the model should take advantage of the current task updates and seek (or even amplify) backward transfer.
 Such observations can be made for the following $(t,\tau)$: $(4,2)$, $(5,2)$, $(14,2)$, $(9,5)$, $(14,6)$, $(19,6)$ etc. Our method also prevents drastic forgetting as well in few cases.
-For example: $(7, 2)$, $(12, 2)$, $(10,6)$. \item Higher (or increase in) rank of $\alpha(t,\tau)$ results in prevention of forgetting as observed in Figure \ref{alpha_fig}.
-Such $(t,\tau)$ pairs are $(11,2)$, $(7,5)$, $(12,5)$, $(12,6)$, etc. It also results in backward transfer as observed in $(11,5)$ and $(15,5)$. \end{itemize} We report the same analysis for the other three datasets and show the results in Appendix \ref{alpha_app}.
+For example: $(7, 2)$, $(12, 2)$, $(10,6)$. \textbf{(ii)} Higher (or increase in) rank of $\alpha(t,\tau)$ results in prevention of forgetting as observed in Fig. \ref{alpha_fig}.
+Such $(t,\tau)$ pairs are $(11,2)$, $(7,5)$, $(12,5)$, $(12,6)$, etc. It also results in backward transfer as observed in $(11,5)$ and $(15,5)$.
+We report the same analysis for the other three datasets and show the results in Appendix \ref{alpha_app}.